Dragon Hall: A Short History

 Following deeper examination by the Norwich Survey, based at UEA, architectural historians and other interested people realised that the building was of great historical importance and a committee was set up to restore the hall.
 In 1979 the City Council bought the building which was by then uninhabited and a major programme of fund raising and restoration began.
 In 1986 the Norfolk and Norwich Heritage Trust was formed to run the hall; partition walls, attic floors, chimneys and fireplaces were removed and the hall was restored to something like its original state.
 It was re-named as 'Dragon Hall' and became a heritage attraction, a resource for the local community and an educational centre.
 Following a major Heritage Lottery Fund grant in 2005/06 further improvements were made, including the addition of a north wing with displays, a lift, offices, a kitchen and a meeting room and it became a venue for weddings, celebrations, business functions and arts performances, and open to the public for four days a week.

-For details of the Writers’ Centre programme visit the Writers' Centre website.
+For details of their programme visit their website.

 For those who want to dig deeper into the history, construction or archaeology you can view or download a number of PDF documents on a variety of subjects available from our Archive Documents page.